lynerlok/CalmWood-CPP/README.md

 Choose CMakeLists.txt as project manager

-In the `run menu` choose launch configure launches
+In the `run menu` choose `configure launches`

+Add a script application with bash as script interpreter and run always the same file `launch_debug.sh` ( for debug mode )

+**Troubleshoot :**

+*The IDE doesn't build the debug version but the release version* : force Cmake to use debug version in `Project --> Open Configuration --> Show Advanced --> Build Type : Debug`

 ## IDE USER - WINDOWS USERS

-You can use visual studio code, usualy windows integration is good with Windows - see the docs here :
+You can use visual studio code, usualy integration is good with Windows - see the docs here :

 https://developer.unigine.com/en/docs/2.11/code/environment/windows?rlang=cpp